-- The Electric Mobility Initiative sponsored by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) in cooperation with the automobile and two-wheeler importers and the sports retail sector seeks to accelerate the market introduction of electric mobility in Austria.
+- The Electric Mobility Initiative launched by the BMK in cooperation with the automobile and two-wheeler importers seeks to accelerate the market introduction of electric mobility in Austria.
 Infrastructure and vehicles which are not part of research and development should primarily receive funding under the Electric Mobility Initiative.
 Applications are to be submitted directly to Kommunalkredit Public Consulting (KPC).
-An exception are demonstration facilities (according to Environmental Assistance in Austria - UFI).
+An exception are demonstration facilities (according to Environmental Assistance in Austria - UFI, as amended).
 These demonstration facilities can be submitted to the present call provided that they are directly related to research and development activities (for more information, see Chapter 4.4). - The EBIN (zero-emission buses and infrastructure) and ENIN (zero-emission commercial vehicles and infrastructure) programmes focus on converting bus and commercial vehicle fleets to zero-emission. - The Sustainable Mobility in Practice programme supports projects which make a relevant contribution to overcoming the obstacles and barriers to the broad implementation of sustainable forms of mobility as effectively, efficiently and quickly as possible.
-The focus is on market-oriented and easily replicable projects. - The Logistics Funding Programme 2019-2023 sponsored by the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) focuses on the (pilot) implementation of innovative logistics concepts for all modes of transport.
+The focus is on market-oriented and easily replicable projects. - The BMK's Logistics Funding Programme 2019-2023 focuses on the (pilot) implementation of innovative logistics concepts for all modes of transport.
 The funding programme is designed to increase the competitiveness of the Austrian freight transport and logistics sector, to enhance Austria's attractiveness as a business location and to safeguard social and ecological sustainability.
 Funding is provided for implementation studies, demonstrators and pilot projects which are carried out in close cooperation of (logistics) companies, public authorities and other stakeholders (more information on logistics funding can be found on the SCHIG website).